North Shore Public Library, Shoreham, NY * August 6, 2022

 This lovely song is best known in its original recording, by Tricia Yearwood, which was deservedly a big hit.
 I prefer the 1996 recording by Peters herself, for its simplicity—Yearwood’s version is beautifully sung, but its lavish production works against the wistful nature of the material.
 Besides which, I always like simple better than lavish.

-Sometimes I love a song for the lyrics, and certainly Peters writes a beautiful lyric here.
-A series of small snatches of experience adds up to a cumulative sense of loss and regret that builds to the powerful release of the final “And you chase me like a shadow, and you haunt me like a ghost.”
+Regardless, Peters writes a beautiful lyric here.
+A series of small snatches of experience adds up to a cumulative sense of loss and regret that builds to the powerful release of “And you chase me like a shadow, and you haunt me like a ghost.”
 Beautifully done.

 People ask me, how do you remember the words to all those songs?
 The answer is, I practice them a whole lot—three hours a day, five days a week, and often more.
 But it helps to break them down and see how they’re put together.
 Often this can reveal useful mnemonics—aids to memory.